Harsh2191/weather-processing/README.md

 ## Deployed Application

-You can access the deployed application at the following link: [Live Link](https://weather-processing-frontend.vercel.app/) (replace with actual link).
+You can access the  running application at the following link: [Live Link](https://weather-processing-frontend.vercel.app/)

 ## Features